 More good news: you don’t need to run out and buy some fancy new LTE advanced supported phones.
 4G compatible phones will continue to work, just faster than ever before.

 And 5G compatible phones?
 Those will work with 4G LTE/LTE+ as well.
 Today’s 5G phones are backward-compatible, mostly because 5G is so new and focuses on much more than just phones.
 The onset of 5G should actually complement the existing LTE service, leading to faster LTE/LTE+ speeds all around.
 To find out more about the difference between 4G, 5G, and LTE, click here.

 How can I speed up my LTE or LTE advanced service?

-Whether it’s good old-fashioned LTE or brand-spanking new LTE+/LTE advanced, the strongest signal always comes from a cell phone signal booster.
-Wilson Amplifiers is the leading provider of cell phone signal boosters, which capture your existing signal, amplify it, then re-broadcast it straight to your phone.
+Whether it’s good old-fashioned LTE or brand-spanking new LTE+/LTE advanced, the strongest signal always comes from a cellular signal booster.
+Wilson Amplifiers is the leading provider of cell signal boosters, which capture your existing signal, amplify it, then re-broadcast it straight to your phone.

 Skip the dropped calls, slow download speeds, and spotty coverage for the smooth, uninterrupted bliss of your very own boosted signal, courtesy of Wilson Amplifiers:

 - Free consultation (ask us anything) with our US-based customer support (firstname.lastname@example.org) or call us at 1-800-568-2723.